RobertLikesCoding/CodeFeed/technical_design.md

 ### 5. Responsive Design

-- Use of CSS Flexbox and media queries
+- Use of Flexbox and media queries
 - Mobile-first approach

 ### 6. Performance Optimization